- On-premises vector tile maps

 Need an Atlas license?
 Contact us to learn more.

 Below are approximate sizes for each dataset.
-Exact file sizes are subject to change with new data from weekly updates.
+Exact file sizes are subject to change with new data from periodic updates.

 We recommend, as a minimum, the following hardware configurations.
 The development configuration is appropriate for testing and evaluating Atlas, and is not recommended for production workloads.